aniruddhballal/VenPay/README.md

 62. minimumprice limit in input/edit field of price
 63. make reviews as a drop down or something - let it optionally occupy space
 64. instead of having separate edit profile page - allow editing inline - just like product mgmt

+implementing profile photo patch now: wait, let me think about where all this change will ripple into... dashboard (profile button can be replaced with profile photo, same functionality onclick). then displayuser and edit profile pages. and while showing product requests, payment requests.
+BTW NONE of the payment requests - company side - show images of all the products.